 The Illuminate 2013 Chardonnay is a refreshing, light, and bright wine that is nicely balanced with the perfect amount of acidity and minerality.
 It has wonderful citrus and fresh fruit flavors.
 The wine ferments in stainless steel for three months.
 There is no secondary fermentation.
 This Chardonnay expresses the terroir as well as the essence of the fruit that grows in this Mendocino Vineyard.

 The 2012 Four Blocks Mendocino Chardonnay sees no oak.
-It is crisp, fresh with a nice body, roundness, and acidity.
+It is crisp, and fresh with a nice body, roundness, and acidity.

 Kimmel Premium Wines